What is a healthy home?

 Reduced risk of injury

 A healthy home is also one that is well-maintained to reduce the potential for slips and falls.
 The U.S. Centers for Disease Control reports that falls are the leading cause of injury-related death among adults over 65 and costs about $754 million annually.
-Not all falls result in death, but falls amongst the elderly is very costly.
-Each year, medical costs related to non-fatal falls totals more than $50 billion.
+Not all falls result in death, but falls amongst the elderly are very costly.
+Each year, medical costs related to non-fatal falls total more than $50 billion.